GMSEUS

 Average time to close issues: N/A

-Average time to close pull requests: 25 minutes
+Average time to close pull requests: about 8 hours

 Total issue authors: 0